Reya-Labs/reya-rust-sdks-monorepo/readme.md

 # Example Reya Rust Trading App

-This repository contains a Rust application that interacts with the Reya network in order to execute a trade against the passive lp pool.
+This repository contains a Rust application that interacts directly with the reya network rpc in order to execute a trade against the passive lp pool.

 ## Dependencies